 Then suddenly, in the summer of 2015, I decided to quit.
 I recognized that my fuse was way too short, my body was constantly tense, and I simply didn’t like the way I felt.
 So, I made my decision one day and stopped cold turkey the next.
 Yes, I had a pretty bad headache that first couple of days but that was it, and the results were immediate.
 So much so, I haven’t even been tempted to take a sip of either since.
 In fact, I first eased into it with green tea, but now, I drink primarily decaffeinated, herbal teas.
 You guessed it, peppermint has become my favorite.
 For me, switching to herbal teas is just one of the ways that I’ve recognized what wasn’t working, that I didn’t like it and that I wanted to do something about it.

-But what started me on my integrated wellness journey (although at the time I would have classified it as more of a “what the ?#!!?” nightmare) was figuring out that my youngest son had multiple food allergies/sensitivities and that when he ate those foods, his entire body pretty much went haywire.
+But what started me on my real health journey (although at the time I would have classified it as more of a “what the ?#!!?” nightmare) was figuring out that my youngest son had multiple food allergies/sensitivities and that when he ate those foods, his entire body pretty much went haywire.
 This was a big challenge for a mama whose idea of cooking was to open up a box or a can.
 But of course, starting to read food labels brought me to my first real “a ha” moment of “I’m putting what into my family’s bodies?” and the realization that “this can’t be good for any of us.”